kenchrcum/fluxcd-helm-upgrader/ROADMAP.md

   - Add integration tests for Kubernetes operations
   - Implement GitHub Actions CI/CD pipeline

-### 8. Monitoring and Observability
+### 8. Monitoring and Observability ✅ **COMPLETED**
 - **Issue**: No metrics, monitoring, or alerting
 - **Impact**: No visibility into application health or performance
-- **Solution**:
+- **Solution**: ✅ **IMPLEMENTED** - Added comprehensive monitoring and observability:
-  - Add Prometheus metrics endpoint
+  - ✅ Prometheus metrics endpoint (`/metrics`) with detailed metrics
-  - Implement structured logging
+  - ✅ Structured logging with JSON format support
-  - Add alerting for failures
+  - ✅ Alerting rules for failures and performance issues
+  - ✅ ServiceMonitor and PrometheusRule templates for easy integration

 ### 9. OCI Registry Support
 - **Issue**: OCI HelmRepository type detected but not supported